xipki/xipki/README.md

   - `source xipki/client-script/scep-client.script`

 * XiPKI CLI
-  XiPKI CLI provides both the full-featured client and the lite version to enroll and revoke certificates via CMP.
+  XiPKI CLI provides commands to enroll and revoke certificates via CMP.

   The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
   It can be executed in the CLI as follows: